-Almost anything the body perceives as a threat can kick the sympathetic nervous system into gear and keep it there, which is why many of us can be perpetually triggered and not know it.
+Almost anything the body perceives as a threat can kick the sympathetic nervous system into gear and keep it there, which is why many of us can be perpetually triggered without realizing it.
 Here are a few surprising factors that contribute to adrenal overdrive.

-If your mother was worried about having enough food or money during her pregnancy with you, for example, you were exposed to the stress hormones coursing through her system.
-This can create a lower stress set point, potentially making you more reactive than someone whose mother had a more secure pregnancy.
+For example, if your mother was worried about having enough food or money during her pregnancy with you, you were exposed to the stress hormones coursing through her system.
+This can affect your stress set point, potentially making you more reactive than someone whose mother enjoyed a more secure pregnancy.

 If you add adverse childhood experiences to this — like an abusive caregiver, or a death in the immediate family — it can lower your resilience even further.

-Learning to embrace your mistakes and vulnerabilities is a far better survival strategy.
+Learning to embrace your mistakes and vulnerabilities (and those of others) may be a far better survival strategy.

 Food sensitivities involve immune reactions.
-So when someone who is gluten intolerant eats gluten, his immune system releases an inflammatory cascade to vanquish the invader.
+For instance, if you’re gluten intolerant and eat gluten, your immune system releases an inflammatory cascade to vanquish the invader.
 The body treats inflammation as a crisis and fires up the stress response.
 This means if you regularly eat a food that your body doesn’t tolerate, it will continually provoke the stress response.

 Two particular genes — MTHFR and COMT — influence the body’s ability to eliminate toxins.
 If you’re exposed to toxins and you carry alterations on either of these genes, your body won’t eliminate them as well as someone with no alterations.